sosafarasa/Sprint-Challenge-Authentication-1/README.md

 1. What does bcrypt do in order to prevent attacks?
 1. What are the three parts of the JSON Web Token?

-## Project - User Management System
+## Project Description - User Management System - Jokes On YoU!

 * What we have here is a wise-guy application. _Dad jokes_ are all the rage these days.
 * Our main problem with the application now is that we are trying to receive some mad dad jokes that are being requested from an external api, but we are locked out.